 This course provides an overview of the basic concepts of communication and the skills necessary to communicate in various contexts.
 Emphasis is placed on communication theories and techniques used in interpersonal, group, public, intercultural, and mass communication situations.
-Upon completion, students should be able to explain and illustrate the forms and purposes of human communication in a variety of contexts.
+Upon

 Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the general education requirement for communications in A.A.S. degree programs.